bearz314/MacOS9-icons/README.md

 ## About the resources

+More write-ups in a blog post here: https://blog.warmwolf.com/2020/05/classic-mac-os-9-icons

 ### 1. `rsrc`
    - Original .rsrc files extracted by [NazoraioiSkadinaujo (DeviantArt)](https://www.deviantart.com/nazoraioiskadinaujo/art/Mac-OS-9-icons-for-OSX-95225656).
    - It seems impossible to find an application that can open rsrc files nowadays.